-Budgeted revenue increased approximately \$1.6 million from the original budgeted amount of \$31.3 million to the final amended budget of \$32.9 million.
-These increases were due to an increase in student enrollment over projections, additional state revenue sources for testing, high school per pupil amounts and increased retirement reimbursement.
+Budgeted revenue increased approximately \$884,000 from the original budgeted amount of \$33.2 million to the final amended budget of \$34.1 million.
+These increases were due to increased distributions from Medicaid and Special Education millages in local revenues, increases in state aid in both grants and retirement, and interest on deposits exceeding preliminary budget estimates.

-Budgeted expenses and transfers increased approximately \$800,000 from the original budgeted amount of \$31.9 million to the final amended budget of \$32.7 million.
+Budgeted expenses increased approximately \$354,000 from the original budgeted amount of \$33.6 million to the final amended budget of \$33.9 million.
 Significant changes from the original budget to the final amended budget are as follows: